Skip to Content

 Additionally, as the backwards pass and sideline push happens, X5 has to sprint as fast as possible to occupy the corner space near the half court line.

-It is very important that X5 sprints really hard because X5 will be in position to set the first potential trap on this new side with X2.
+It is very important that X5 sprints really hard because X5 should be in position to set a potential trap on this new side with X2.